 Wentworth's Facilities Planning & Management program is accredited by IFMA, the International Facilities Management Association as one of only seven degree programs in the world that meets industry standards for professional education in facilities management.
 This program is also accredited by IACBE, the International Assembly for Collegiate Business Education.
 As a graduate you'll be qualified for employment with private institutions, private corporations, as well as federal and state governments.

 - Students will be able to demonstrate knowledge of the fundamental principles in business and management together with knowledge concerning current technologies necessary for entry-level professional practice.

-- Students will be able to explain the fundamental aspects of the built environment: describe how a building operates, identify various building systems, and create simple work management systems.
+- Students will be able to explain the fundamental aspects of the built environment.

 - Students will be able to complete fundamental interior space plans, including functional office layouts, using correct regulatory codes.

 - Students will be able to identify the team of FM professionals to deliver quality building services and explain the critical role the facility manager provides in operations for the organization.

 - Students will be able to demonstrate effective professional communication skills, an understanding of sound business principles, accounting, and an awareness of basic management skills.

 - Students will be able to complete a capstone project with professional direction that allows the student to develop and experience the complexities of a real world project and client issues.